nicklockwood/JPNG/README.md

     inputfile [outputfile] [quality]

-- inputfile is the path to the image file that you wisht to convert.
+- inputfile is the path to the image file that you wish to convert.
 This should ideally be a PNG image with alpha channel.
 No other formats have been tested currently and images without alpha may crash.
 This argument is required.
 - outputfile is the path for the saved JPNG file.
 If this argument is omitted, it defaults to match the inputfile with a .jpng extension.
 - quality is the JPEG compression quality for the RGB part of the image.
 This should be greater than 0.0 and less than or equal to 1.0, with 1.0 being the maximum quality.
 If this argument is omitted, it defaults to 0.8.